orlandonss/HL7-FHIR-2/README.md

 # SETTUP AND CREATING AN API CLIENT-SERVER HL7-FHIR STU3 v3.0.1 IN WINDOWS Part2

-For this second part of the project the characterics of FHIR to be explored will be ADD,DELETE and UPDATE.
+For this second part of the project the functionalities of FHIR to be explored will be the operations:

+- ADD,
+- DELETE
+- UPDATE.

 # NEEDED TOOLS

-For developing this part of the project it will be needed the same tools as the previsously project present in the repository: https://github.com/orlandonss/HL7-FHIR/tree/main/Projeto01.
+For developing this part of the project it will be needed the same tools as the previously project present in the repository: https://github.com/orlandonss/HL7-FHIR/tree/main/Projeto01.
 Also, it will be needed a docker to run a local server and perform some operations.

 - [**DOCKER**](https://www.docker.com)